bugsnag/bugsnag-js/README.md

 exceptions in your website's JavaScript code.

-Bugsnag's JavaScript notifier is incredibly small, and has no external dependencies (not even jQuery!) so you can safely use it on any website.
+Bugsnag's JavaScript notifier is incredibly small, and has no external dependencies (not even jQuery!), and works in all mobile browsers, so you can safely use it on any website.

-This notifier is currently in beta, we're working on improving automatic error capturing and grouping very soon.

 [Bugsnag](https://bugsnag.com) captures errors in real-time from your web, mobile and desktop applications, helping you to understand and resolve them as fast as possible.
 [Create a free account](https://bugsnag.com) to start capturing errors from your applications.

 How to Install
 --------------